tartley/vim-run-python-tests/README.txt

     http://bitbucket.org/tartley/rerun

-PYTHON TRACEBACKS IN VIM QUICKFIX
+PYTHON TRACEBACKS IN THE VIM QUICKFIX WINDOW

     The default value of Vim's errorformat variable for working with Python only shows one entry from each traceback, which seems unhelpful to me.
 To